machin3boy/Lachesis/PyLachesis/README.md

 - `events` is the list of `Event` objects that are passed to be filtered in order to return the validators and validator weights known in the first `field_of_view` time steps.
 ### class Event

-The Event class encapsulates a particular data structure in the context of the Lachesis protocol.
+The Event class encapsulates the core data structure for the Lachesis protocol.
 As per its formal definition, "An Event is a data structure with a set of transactions and a set of parent events' hashes, signed by one validator.
 Unlike Ethereum-compatible blocks, it can have multiple parents and they form a Directed Acyclic Graph (DAG).
 Events are emitted by validators and spread over the network to every network node.
 Each node uses them to construct Ethereum-like blocks using the Lachesis algorithm and executes them in the Ethereum Virtual Machine (EVM) to build the network state locally."
 This class provides a representation of this definition, albeit without the associated transactions and by representing references to parents in a slightly different way (a list of UUID identifiers for Event objects).

 #### `__init__(self, validator, timestamp, sequence, weight, unique_id, last_event=False)`